daes10/dotfiles/README.md

 # 🛠️ My Dotfiles

-### ⚠️ Work in Progress
+>⚠️ Work in Progress
-This repo contains my personal dotfiles and setup scripts.
+> This repo contains my personal dotfiles and setup scripts.

->⚡ Note: Some playbooks and chezmoi extensions are still under development.
+>⚡ Note: Some playbooks and chezmoi extensions are still under active development.

-### 💡 Purpose
+## 💡 Purpose
 - Automate the setup of my development environment on Ubuntu
 - Keep all config files (dotfiles) in sync across multiple machines
 - Deploy software, tools, and extensions with minimal manual steps
 - Eventually, enable one-command setup for a fresh system

-### 🧰 Tech Stack
+## 🧰 Tech Stack
 #### Ansible
  – for automating installations and system configurations